 As an important part of preparing for the start of the Folger’s multi-year building renovation project, restoration work was done on the exterior façade of the historic Paul Cret building.

-The restoration project for the Folger’s exterior façade began in 2018 and concluded with a final bas-relief treatment in 2020.
-The soft Georgia marble used in the construction of the Folger 88 years ago—and many other Washington-area buildings—was showing signs of severe weathering.
-Restoring the façade was part of the Folger's important work to preserve our landmark building for generations of future visitors.
+The soft Georgia marble used in the construction of the Folger 88 years ago—and many other Washington-area buildings—had been showing signs of severe weathering.
+Restoring the façade ensured the preservation of our landmark building for generations of future visitors.

-MTFA Design + Preservation received the 2020 award for Design Excellence in Historic Preservation from the American Institute of Architects (AIA) Northern Virginia for the Folger restoration.
+This restoration work done by MTFA Design + Preservation received an award in 2020 for Design Excellence in Historic Preservation from the American Institute of Architects (AIA) Northern Virginia.

 The nine bas-reliefs along the front of the building, each of which features a scene from a different Shakespeare play, also underwent cleaning and conservation treatments to address areas of staining and erosion.
 As part of the cleaning process, the restoration team applied a non-ionic detergent to remove soiling and a biocide solution to remove the microorganisms that had turned the stone black.
 Final conservation treatments included a special solution to strengthen the aging marble.

 To learn more about the bas-reliefs, explore this Shakespeare & Beyond series by artist Paul Glenshaw.